tailscale/setec/docs/api.md

   secret, the server reports the existing active version without modifying the store.

-- `/api/create-version`: Creates a specific version of a secret, sets its value and immediately activates that version.
-It fails if this version of the secret already has a value.
-The specified version must be > 0.
+- `/api/create-version`: Creates a new version of a secret, sets its value and immediately activates that version.
+It fails if the specified version number has already been used for this secret (even if deleted).
+The specified version number must be > 0.

   **Requires:** `create-version` permission for the specified name.